melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 The logical choice for serving Tensorflow models server-side would be [Tensorflow Serving]({filename}/2017-10-14_model-interoperability.md#tensorflow-serving).
-For edge devices, trained model can be converted to CoreML format and deployed as part of a macOS or iOS app.
+For edge devices, trained model can be converted to the CoreML format and deployed as part of a macOS or iOS app.

 ### Keras

-[Keras](https://keras.io/) is a deep learning library written by [François Chollet](https://twitter.com/fchollet) in Python, it providies high-level abstractions for building neural network models.
+[Keras](https://keras.io/) is a deep learning library written by [François Chollet](https://twitter.com/fchollet) in Python, it provides high-level abstractions for building neural network models.
 It allows defining the network architecture in clean and human-readable code and it delegates the actual training to Theano, Tensorflow or CNTK.

 Keras documentation [recommends using its built-in method of model persistence](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model)